 - Create permanent adult connections in the community

-- Achieve their educational aims
+- Achieve their Vocational and Educational aims

 - Prepare youth for employment and careers